srcery-colors/srcery-vim/README.md

   </a>
 </p>
 <p align="center">
-    A ritualistic color scheme for (n)vim.
+    An occult color scheme for (n)vim.
 Perform your dark magick using clearly defined contrasting colors with a pinch of earthly tint for that lived-in feel.
 </p>

+## Introduction

+Created using colors that logically adheres to the 16 color base palette of a given terminal, while trying to retain its own identity.
+The colors are designed to be easy on the eyes yet contrast well with the background for long sessions using an editor or terminal emulator.

 ## Screenshots